MotorTruck1221/Portfolio/content/blog/making-a-proxy-from-scratch-p2.md

 ---
-title: "Making a Proxy frontend from scratch (part 2)"
+title: "Making a Proxy frontend from scratch"
 description: "A guide to making a proxy frontend from scratch"
+series:
+    title: Making a proxy frontend from scratch
     part: 2
 ---

 # Making a proxy frontend from scratch (Part 2)